Nicholas-Bartelo/Bartelo-ANGSD-Final-Project/README.md

 ### Final Project Writeup

 Contains the HTML and RMD file for our final writeup.
+To render the RMD on your own computer, copy both the RMD file in this folder and the figures within the Figures For Final Writeup folder to the same working directory.
+It should then be possible to run all code blocks to populate the same output as seen in the HTML file.

 ### IGV Screenshot